 However, they found ample consolation when they beat Birstall in the final of the Jack Hampshire Memorial Trophy.

 Townville’s experience in the 2002 Black Sheep Yorkshire Champions Trophy was again mixed as they started with a decisive victory against Caribbean.
 Scoring a massive 314-3, they then bowled Caribbean out for 94 to record a handsome 220-run victory.
-After reaching the semi- finals after receiving a walk-over win over Baildon, they were paired with the holders Pudsey Congs who coasted to a 9-wicket victory.
+They reached the semi- finals after receiving a walk-over win over Baildon, and were paired with the holders Pudsey Congs, who coasted to a 9-wicket victory.

 A three year lapse without trophies was a jolt to the Townville system, but there were highlights on the way.
 Chris Cotton, a fast bowler recruited by Townville from Elsecar, of the South Yorkshire League, marked his debut in 2004 by recording the best bowling figures since the formation of the Central Yorkshire League Premier Division in 1999.

 He claimed nine wickets for 10 runs, from 16 overs, as New Farnley were hustled out for 50, in reply to Townville's 198-4, featuring an undefeated 76 from Stuart Clifton.
 Cotton was the second player to take nine wickets in the Premier Division, a feat previously achieved by Chris Leaf, who claimed 9-39 for Townville against Northowram Fields in 2002.

 Townville were back on the trophy trail in 2005 when they claimed their third title in six seasons.